 Relationship counselling and sex therapy at The Awareness Centre can help you understand and manage any issues you are having sexually, either individually or with your partner.
 Our experts have decades of combined experience helping patients overcome their concerns about their relationship with sex.
 Make a positive change by starting sex therapy today.

-What is Psychosexual and Relationship Therapy?
+What is Psychosexual Therapy & Relationship Counselling?

 Hypersexuality, or sex addiction, is best described as a progressive intimacy disorder characterised by compulsive sexual thoughts and acts.
 Like all addictions, its negative impact on the addict and on family members increases as the disorder progresses.
 Over time, the addict usually has to intensify the addictive behaviour to achieve the same results.
 Turning to a psychosexual therapist can help addicts address the issues which have led to the addictive behaviour and identify ways of bringing intimacy back into their lives.

 Erectile dysfunction (also known as impotence) is the inability to achieve or maintain an erection for sex.
 A lot of men experience impotence from time to time, but continuous erectile dysfunction is also relatively common, and can cause other issues such as low self esteem.
 You may also experience reduced libido (sexual desire) as a result of your erectile dysfunction.
 Causes of impotence are usually related to ill health, for example, high blood pressure or heart disease, but it can still be useful to talk to a sex therapist.

 Sex is a complex subject in our society.
 People can carry a lot of shame or secrets as a result of their experience of sex, especially if someone has been sexually exploited or abused.
 It can take time to understand the art of intimacy, communication, attachment, touch, love, care and maturity – and that is where our psychosexual and relationship therapists can support you.